bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 There are three tables in the Schema:

 * ``sample.customer``
-    * The Customer Data, which is the most current dataset.
+    * The Customer Data, which is the current data.
 * ``sample.customer_aud``
     * The audited customer table, which includes the log of changes to the data.
 * ``sample.revinfo``